 I had Alix demonstrate.

 #1 – Chair Arch

-We are working on loosening up the mid back area and bringing the shoulders back.
-We are fighting and counteracting the rounded shoulders.
-Alix places her fingertips on the head, elbows to the side and then she is arching over the end of the chair.
+This exercise works on loosening up the mid back area and bringing the shoulders back; fighting and counteracting the rounded shoulders.
+Place your fingertips on your head with your elbows to the sides, and then arch over the top of the chair.
 Go through 5 repetitions in a smooth controlled movement and hold the end position for a couple of seconds.

 #2 – Chin Tucks

-You are sitting in a nice upright position then you will bring the chin back.
-You are looking at a light stretch in the back of the head and neck area.
-You don’t want to go crazy with this one because you might irritate the tissues which can lead to headaches and neck pain.
+Sit in a nice upright position and slowly bring your chin back.
+Look for a light stretch in the back of the head and neck area.
+You don’t want to go crazy with this one because you might irritate the tissues, leading to headaches and neck pain.
 Go through 5 repetitions and hold the end position for a couple of seconds.
-You can progress to 5 repetitions holding for 5 seconds then progress to 10 repetitions holding for 10 seconds.
+You can progress to 5 repetitions holding for 5 seconds, then progress to 10 repetitions holding for 10 seconds.